Annie Dillard and Creative Nonfiction the Literature of Love of Place

 Galvanized by reading Pilgrim at Tinker Creek beginning in the summer of 1976, I studied with Annie Dillard at Western Washington University in the autumn of 1978.
 Given that Pilgrim superficially resembles a nature book by a nature writer, the name and scope of the class—"Techniques of Fiction"—at first confused.

 But not for long.
 Annie was not particularly interested in nature; she was and is generally interested in everything.
 As hundreds to thousands of popular and scholarly writings by now tiresomely reflect, Pilgrim's scope and subject matter resulted from her encounter with a particularly leaden nature book.
 Determined to do better, better she indeed did, to the point not only of winning the Pulitzer Prize but also energizing with Pilgrim consideration of a new literary genre, Creative Nonfiction, a confection itself characterizable as fiction, particularly, even peculiarly, in the case of Pilgrim at Tinker Creek, which throughout its pages ascribes to the fantastic supernatural objective agency in the natural world.
-(That Annie's next book, Holy the Firm, is also classed as nonfiction is even more absurd.)
+(That Annie's next book, Holy the Firm, is also classed as nonfiction is even more absurd.
+[The book's doubling down on the supernatural aside, no "Friday, November 20," occurred during the years of its writing.])
 Reading either book is best enjoyed as encountering a butterfly with beautiful wings.
-(The one non-optional Dillard work if you read any Dillard at all?
-"This Is the Life.")
+The one non-optional Dillard work if you read any Dillard at all?
+"This Is the Life."

 Ironically, Dillard husband Robert D. Richardson, Jr., would best Pilgrim for concision of its selfsame message when, for a 2012 interview, he wrote: